firehawkvfx/firehawk/README.md

     cat /etc/group
-Next you will want the user to be a super user for now.  it will be possible to tighten the permissions later, but for testing we will do this- sudo usermod -aG wheel ${var.deadline_user}
+Next you will want the user to be a super user for now.  it will be possible to tighten the permissions later, but for testing we will do this-

+    sudo usermod -aG wheel ${var.deadline_user}

-now log out and log back in as the new user.
+Now log out and log back in as the new user.
 You will want to install deadline DB, and deadline RCS in the vm, and take note of all the paths where you place your certificates.
-We selected the ubuntu 16 VM because at this time its the easiest way to install Deadline DB and RCS on.
+We selected the ubuntu 16 VM because at this time its the easiest way to install Deadline DB and RCS with a gui installer.

-In the ubuntu 16 VM you will also want to install open vpn with: sudo apt-install openvpn
+In the Ubuntu 16 VM you will also want to install open vpn (and any required dependencies that may arise) with:

+sudo apt-install openvpn
 Then you can try starting an openvpn access server AMI on AWS.
 It’s a good exercise for you to create one of these on your own (not using openFirehawk at this stage) in a public subnet.  learning how to get the autoconnect feature working for the ubuntu vm to this openVPN instance will be needed.  if you can do that, openFirehawk will be able to create its own open vpn server and connect to it.